 Green building standards are also in place for all new construction.
 And Canada’s Partners for Climate Protection recognized Whistler as the first community in the country to complete its five milestones toward reducing greenhouse gas emissions.

-Eco Credentials: Can a Caribbean Island whose economy runs on all-inclusive resorts and cruise-ship visitors possibly green its tourism?
+Can a Caribbean Island whose economy runs on all-inclusive resorts and cruise-ship visitors possibly green its tourism?
 Aruba thinks so.
-By 2020, the island aims to rely 100% on renewable energy, including wind farms and solar panels.
+The island aims to rely 100% on renewable energy, including wind farms and solar panels.
 Starting in 2019, the island transitioned to a total ban on single-use items, including plastic shopping bags, cups and straws, Styrofoam containers, and disposable coolers.
 Perhaps most important, as of 2020 the island fully banned sunscreens that contain oxybenzone, which has been shown to bleach coral reefs.

 4. Sanibel & Captiva Islands, Florida